-Adam Potkay specializes in eighteenth-century and Romantic literature at the College, where he has taught since 1990; his appointment as William R. Kenan Professor of Humanties began in August 2009, and his term as Chair of the department in July 2013.
+Adam Potkay specializes in eighteenth-century and Romantic literature at the College, where he has taught since 1990; his appointment as William R. Kenan Professor of Humanties began in August 2009.
+He was Chair of the department from July 2013 to June 2016.

 Professor Potkay is the author of four monographs, most recently Wordsworth's Ethics (Johns Hopkins University Press, 2012).
 The Story of Joy from the Bible to Late Romanticism (Cambridge UP, 2007) won the Harry Levin Prize of the American Comparative Literature Association for the best book in literary history and literary criticism, 2007-8; it has been translated into Romanian and Portuguese, and a portion of it has been published in Polish.